(pir FEN i done)

-Obeticholic Acid: May increase the serum concentration of CYP1A2 Substrates.
+Obeticholic Acid: May increase the serum concentration of CYP1A2 Substrates (High risk with Inhibitors).
 Monitor therapy

-Peginterferon Alfa-2b: May increase the serum concentration of CYP1A2 Substrates.
+Peginterferon Alfa-2b: May increase the serum concentration of CYP1A2 Substrates (High risk with Inhibitors).
 Monitor therapy

 Porfimer: Photosensitizing Agents may enhance the photosensitizing effect of Porfimer.
 Monitor therapy

-Vemurafenib: May increase the serum concentration of CYP1A2 Substrates.
+Vemurafenib: May increase the serum concentration of CYP1A2 Substrates (High risk with Inhibitors).
 Management: Consider alternatives to such combinations whenever possible, particularly if the CYP1A2 substrate has a relatively narrow therapeutic index.
 Consider therapy modification

 Verteporfin: Photosensitizing Agents may enhance the photosensitizing effect of Verteporfin.
 Monitor therapy